 One starting point for a theory of organizations is the folk theorem intuition that two individuals can maintain a relationship over time if both individuals receive a rent from the relationship.
 The players in the folk theorem receive rents from their specific relationship, so their individual identity and the identity of their partnership matters.
 The existence of rents makes their relationships incentive compatible.
 The folk theorem partnership is what we can call an adherent organization, an organization where both or all members have an interest in cooperating at every point in time.
 Adherent organizations are inherently self-sustaining or self-enforcing, they do not require the intervention of anyone outside of the organization.
 Mancur Olson's famous "Logic of Collective Action" (1965) essentially relies on the existence of rents enjoyed by members of the organized group, which he calls selective incentives, to explain voluntary association.
-Members only cooperate if the rents are positive and, critically, if the rents are only attainable within the organization.9
+Members only cooperate if the rents are positive and, critically, if the rents are only attainable within the organization.
+The property of the organization of the rents are only attainable within the organization.